CradlePHP/cradlephp.github.io/docs/ops/services-settings.md

 $cache = cradle('global')->service('redis-main'); //-> Predis\Client
 $queue = cradle('global')->service('rabbitmq-main'); //-> PhpAmqpLib\Connection\AMQPLazyConnection
 ```

+If you need to get the raw array configurations for a service, you can do so
+using the `config` method as shown below.

 ###### Figure 3.1.2.2.A.
 Getting Raw Configuration of Service Objects
 ```php